 Map Pack/Local Pack – This is the segment of the Google search results page that shows three businesses listed in a local geographical search area.
 The map pack displays queries with local intent, a general business type, or a “near me” search.

-How to Make the Most with Local SEO in 2020
+How to Make the Most out of Local SEO in 2021

 Marketing Automation – It is a software or tool that enables the user to automate marketing processes or actions.
 Usually, it is used for email marketing, social media, or other tasks that demand repetition.
 HubSpot, MailChimp, Marketo, and ActiveCampaign are examples of marketing automation softwares.